U.S. coronavirus cases rise, fueling fears of resurgence | Health

 - United States

-In California, Los Angeles County reimposed a mask mandate at the weekend.
-It followed six straight days of more than 1,000 new COVID-19 cases in the county, with nearly 400 people hospitalized with COVID-19 as of Wednesday, up 275 from the week before.
+In California, Los Angeles County reimposed a mask mandate at the weekend following a surge in cases.
 While New York City Mayor Bill de Blasio acknowledged a rise in the number of cases, he told a daily news conference on Monday there were no plans to reintroduce mask mandates.
 He vowed instead to redouble vaccination efforts.

-Overseas, COVID-19 restrictions are being reimposed in countries experiencing worrying spikes.
-The Netherlands announced it was reimposing work-from-home guidelines due to soaring COVID-19 infections, just weeks after lifting them, as well as some restrictions on bars, restaurants and nightclubs.
-Britain ended over a year of COVID-19 lockdown restrictions on Monday but the so-called "Freedom Day" was marred by surging infections and grim forecasts.
+The American Academy of Pediatrics on Monday released updated recommendations for schools that included mask-wearing for everyone over the age of 2, regardless of vaccination status.
+Earlier this month, the CDC had updated its own guidance for schools in an effort to help reopen in the fall, recommending masks indoors for everyone not fully vaccinated, among other guidelines.

-The U.S. Centers for Disease Control and Prevention on Monday issued a more severe warning against travel to the United Kingdom, elevating the nation to "Level Four: COVID-19 Very High," the CDC's highest level.
+A large number of U.S. colleges require students to get the shots to return to campus, but some mandates have faced opposition.
+In one of the first rulings of its kind, a federal judge on Monday said students at Indiana University must comply with the school's inoculation requirement for the fall semester.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)